 World leaders committed themselves in implementing the seventeen global goals in order to shift the world onto a sustainable and resilient path.

 “The Agenda 2030 is a promise by leaders to all people everywhere.
-It is a universal, integrated and transformative vision for a better world”, Secretary-General Ban Ki-moon said.
+It is a universal, integrated and transformative vision for a better world”, former Secretary-General Ban Ki-moon said.

 The Sustainable Development Goals (SDGs) replaced the Millennium Development Goals which had guided development cooperation work from 2000 to 2015 and were aimed primarily at solving social issues in developing countries, while the new Sustainable Development Goals will spread all over the world.
 These goals imply interconnection of major sustainable development pillars – economic growth, social inclusion and environmental protection.